OceanOutcomes/ocean-outcomes/news/_posts/2025-12-1-human-rights-due-diligence-in-korean-tuna-fisheries.md

 To select pilot participants, the Consortium hosted a series of industry workshops introducing the SRA methodology.
 Seafood companies were invited to apply the tool in their key supply chains, with priority given to collaborative proposals that connected multiple tiers of the value chain.

 The South Korea project emerged as a standout — a partnership bridging retail and supplier levels of the supply chain, with involvement from Whole Foods Market, Oddisea Super Frozen, and several Korean vessel and processing companies.
-The project also engaged local NGOs, unions, and government representatives, ensuring broad stakeholder input.
+The project also engaged local NGOs and government representatives, ensuring broad stakeholder input.

 For participating companies, this was a funded opportunity to initiate HRDD efforts and participate in a risk assessment using a comprehensive tool with expert support.
 Many are seeking reliable ways to verify that suppliers meet their codes of conduct and to design interventions grounded in worker realities rather than assumptions.